Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/Get-AzNotificationHubAuthorizationRules.md

 ## SYNTAX

 ```
-Get-AzureRmNotificationHubAuthorizationRules [-ResourceGroup] <String> [-Namespace] <String>
+Get-AzNotificationHubAuthorizationRules [-ResourceGroup] <String> [-Namespace] <String>
  [-NotificationHub] <String> [[-AuthorizationRule] <String>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmNotificationHubAuthorizationRules** cmdlet gets information about the Shared Access Signature (SAS) authorization rules associated with a notification hub.
+The **Get-AzNotificationHubAuthorizationRules** cmdlet gets information about the Shared Access Signature (SAS) authorization rules associated with a notification hub.
 The cmdlet returns information about all the rules associated with a hub or, by including the *AuthorizationRule* parameter, gets information about a specific rule.
 Authorization rules manage access to your notification hubs.
 An authorization rule will create links, as a URI, based on different permission levels.
 Clients are directed to one of these URIs based on the appropriate permission level.
 For instance, a client with the Listen permission will be directed to the URI for that permission.
-The **Get-AzureRmNotificationHubAuthorizationRules** cmdlet only gets information about the authorization rules associated with a notification hub.
+The **Get-AzNotificationHubAuthorizationRules** cmdlet only gets information about the authorization rules associated with a notification hub.
-To get information about the hub itself, use Get-AzureRmNotificationHub.
+To get information about the hub itself, use Get-AzNotificationHub.

 ## EXAMPLES

 ### Example 1: Get information for all authorization rules assigned to a notification hub
 ```
-PS C:\>Get-AzureRmNotificationHubAuthorizationRules -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup" -NotificationHub "ContosoInternalHub"
+PS C:\>Get-AzNotificationHubAuthorizationRules -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup" -NotificationHub "ContosoInternalHub"
 ```

 This command gets information for all the authorization rules assigned to the notification hub named ContosoInternalHub in the namespace ContosoNamespace.